-Inquisitive travelers will spend days and hours keeping busy with all the things to do in Granada.
+Curious travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

-Beautiful Granada is best known as the home of the Alhambra, one of the the most famous fortresses/palaces in the world.
-However, there is a LOT more to this fascinating city than royal palaces.
+Granada is best known as the home of the Alhambra, one of the most famous fortresses/palaces in the world.
+However, there is a lot more to this fascinating city than royal palaces.

-Granada is located at the foot of the Sierra Nevada mountains, at the confluence of four rivers, the Darro, the Genil, the Monachil and the Beiro.
-It can be easily visited via bus from Malaga or Seville, making it a perfect day (or over night) trip for anyone staying in those two cities as they explore Andalusia.
+Granada is located at the foot of the Sierra Nevada mountains.
+It sits at the confluence of four rivers, the Darro, the Genil, the Monachil, and the Beiro.
+It can be easily visited via bus from Malaga or Seville.
+This makes it a perfect day (or overnight) trip for anyone staying in those two cities as they explore Andalucia.

-We, of course, recommend spending as much time as possible in every location we write about, and Granada is no exception.
-However, if you time is limited you can see the major sites in Granada in one day.
+We, of course, recommend spending as much time as possible in every location we write about.
+Granada is no exception.
+However, if your time is limited you can see the major sites in Granada in one day.
 You’ll miss out on tons of local flavor, but it’s still worth visiting if only on a day trip.

 Things to Do In Granada